 - Nominee personally and consistently supports quality assurance in the organization’s convention services operations.

-- Nominee supports staff development, growth and continuing education
+- Nominee supports staff development, growth and continuing education.

-This award was designed to recognize the hard-working meeting professional who exhibits personal and professional characteristics that create an environment that focuses on team work, as well as shows support for the event services profession.
+This award was designed to recognize the hard-working meeting professional who exhibits personal and professional characteristics that create an environment that focuses on teamwork, as well as shows support for the event services profession.

 This is your chance to recognize a planner that represents the best of the best!
 Event Service Professionals know better than anyone when a planner is prepared, shows professionalism and is a great leader when producing an event or meeting.
 Why not recognize them for their dedication and hard work?

-– winners will be selected at the end of November and the winner is invited to attend and receive the award in person.
+To submit a planner for consideration, please fill out our online Nomination Form – winners will be selected in the fall of 2019 and will be invited to attend and receive the award in person.